|

 Which I really, really enjoyed.

-Can't wait I actually want to play with those lovable creatures again.
 Anyway, After experiencing this place on my own, I was really, really surprised on why I have never heard of this place before at all as a domestic tourist spots for the Indonesians.
 It's not that it's expensive.
 I would say it's comparable to a holiday in Singapore, if not cheaper.
 In fact, this place seems to be booming with tourists anywhere from around the world, from Australians to Koreans and to Europeans (I managed to speak to a family from Belgium who was really shocked that there are Indonesians who have not been to Lombok before this), except the Indonesians themselves.
 I hardly spot any other domestic tourists, except for the locals themselves.
 Which got me thinking about what is the problem?
 Is it the lack of awareness?
 Probably.
 I hardly see the island being promoted in tour packages.
 But then again, I read about domestic in-flight travel journals highlighting domestic tourist spots.
 The government, finally too, seems to be pumping capitals to improve the facilities like the airports and roads (which is really smooth, unlike some of those in the Capital, full of holes and uneven).
 Is it the impression that domestic tourists have of the locals?
 Could be!
 After all, this country is quite well-known for its people who can be quite rowdy at times, especially during demonstrations or riots.
 I totally don't believe that though.
 At least not in the people of Lombok.
 They are very, very welcoming and receptive towards tourists.
 Very helpful and polite too.
 This is probably one of the rare place I found in the country where people of different races and religions live together in peace.
 They are not even bothered by any tensions found outside of Lombok.
 From what I heard too, during Suharto's reign, this place was already invested in a lot of agricultural produces as well as its natural tourist destinations.
 Sigh, somehow this makes me wonder what it was actually like during his reign.
 I was still very young when the 1998 incident happened and he fell.
 It's like what an utopian Indonesia would seem like.
 Beautiful beaches, Green rainforests, Vast seas, Massive farmlands, Misty mountain peaks, Fresh foods, Harmonious people, Amazing place.
 P.S.
 Pictures from the trip would be added next time when my Internet is not as bitchy.
 Haha.
 EDIT: Pictures are finally added! |